PeterKwesiAnsah/Budgety/README.md

 The application will automatically open in your default web browser at localhost:8080

-To run the tests manually simply type
+To run the tests manually simply type i.e after the npm install

 npm run test.